-In February 2024, as part of its annual review of perquisites, the Committee revised the executive perquisites with one change to the vehicle program.
+In February 2024, the Committee reviewed the perquisites provided to senior management of the Company including our named executive officers and the associated cost.
+The Committee revised the executive perquisites with one change to the vehicle program.
 The Committee determined to end this program after considering the reduced prevalence of executive vehicle perquisites based on peer company data provided by our compensation consultant as well as general industry survey data.
 This program will terminate on a rolling basis as the current lease cycle for each executive's car concludes.
 In consideration of the car program expiration and the loss in benefit value to the executive, a comparable value increase to base salary is anticipated.
+Except for this change to the vehicle program, the Committee determined not to make any changes to the perquisite program and approved the perquisites for 2024 including a leased automobile, annual executive physical and financial planning services.
+Limited personal use of a Company-chartered aircraft for up to 20 hours per year was also approved for our CEO.

-For certain perquisites, the named executive officers (other than our CEO) receive a tax gross -up payment, which means they receive additional compensation to reimburse them for the amount of taxes owed on the compensation imputed for the perquisite.
+For certain perquisites, the named executive officers (other than our CEO) receive a tax gross-up payment, which means they receive additional compensation to reimburse them for the amount of taxes owed on the compensation imputed for the perquisite.

-The All Other Compensation Table below lists compensation attributable to perquisites provided to the named executive officers for 2023.
+The All Other Compensation Table below lists compensation attributable to perquisites provided to the named executive officers for 2024.